Arizona Cardinals vs. Jacksonville Jaguars NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Jaguars stats and trends

-- Jacksonville covered seven times in 16 chances against the spread last year.
+- Jacksonville put together a 7-9-0 record against the spread last year.

-- The Jaguars were 3-4 ATS last year when playing as at least 8-point underdogs.
+- When playing as at least 8-point underdogs last season, the Jaguars had an ATS record of 3-4.

-- In Jacksonville's games last year, the combined scoring went over the point total eight times.
+- Jacksonville and its opponents combined to hit the over eight out of 16 times last year.

-- Jacksonville was 5-2 against the spread and 1-6 overall in games when it recorded more than 22.9 points last season.
+- When Jacksonville scored more than 22.9 points last season, it was 5-2 against the spread and 1-6 overall.

-- In games that Jacksonville piled up over 351.9 yards last year, the team was 4-3 against the spread and 0-7 overall.
+- In games that Jacksonville churned out over 351.9 yards last season, the team was 4-3 against the spread and 0-7 overall.

-- Last season the Jaguars turned the ball over 25 times, four more than the Cardinals' takeaways (21).
+- Last year the Jaguars turned the ball over 25 times, four more than the Cardinals' takeaways (21).

 Home and road insights

-- Jacksonville was 3-5 against the spread, and 1-7 overall, at home last season.

-- Last year, Jacksonville went over the total in four of eight games at home.
+- Last season, Jacksonville went over the total in four of eight games at home.

-- Arizona was 4-4 overall, and 4-4 against the spread, on the road last season.
+- On the road last season, Arizona was 4-4 overall and 4-4 against the spread.

-- Arizona did not hit the over in eight road games last season.
+- In eight away games last year, Arizona did not go over the total.

 Powered by Data Skrive.